Adding a widget to your WordPress site is easy. Once you’ve placed it though, you need to fill in fields or, if it’s a text widget, add content.

 - Save it as a draft, then click to select the Text tab.

 - Now you’ll see something that looks like this.

-- Copy the contents of the text edit window, go back to your other open tab, and paste them into the text widget content area.
+- Copy the contents of the text edit window, go back to your other open tab, and paste them into the Custom HTML widget content area.
 It’ll look something like this.

 But your readers will see this.

 - Click Save.
 Of course, you can go back and edit or make other changes.
 Once you’re satisfied with it, delete the post you used to create it.